 NOTE: this incubation time is for strains expressing toxic C9orf72 RAN dipeptides, such as PR50 or GR50.
 Other strains may require shorter incubation times to prevent exhaustion of the bacterial food source and subsequent starvation.

 2.7.
+Acquire transmitted light videos using a Leica MZ16FA stereo dissecting microscope fitted with a DFC345FX monochrome camera connected to a Windows-compatible PC running Leica AF video acquisition software (version 2.6.0.7266).

-Acquire two videos from two separate wells for each RNAi condition using consistent video acquisition settings between wells.
-For each video, acquire 10 seconds at 25 frames per second using 12.5X magnification.
+2.7.1 Acquire two videos from two separate wells for each RNAi condition using consistent video acquisition settings between wells.
+For each video, acquire 10 seconds at 800 x 600 pixel resolution and 13.16 frames per second (time voxel dimension = 0.076 seconds) using 18.6X magnification (1.49 zoom setting in AF software).
+Set the image exposure time to 4 milliseconds.
 Label each video immediately with the strain, RNAi condition, and well number.

 2.8.
 Blind the experimenter to the genotype associated with each video file by randomizing the order of the videos and changing the name of the videos to numbers.
 Save this group of videos as a new file.
 Un-blind the experimenter after the analysis is complete.

 2.9.
 Measure the ‘distance traveled’ and the length of each animal for 20 different animals from each video, examining a total of ~40 worms for each RNAi condition.

-‘Distance traveled’ is the distance between the centroid position of an individual animal in the first and last frames of the video.
-Make these measurements with calibrated imaging software.
+2.9.1.
+In the software, select the annotation tools button, then the draw text tool.
+Click on a point in the center of the worm being measured in the first frame of the video and mark it as a number.
+Advance the video to the end while visually tracking the movement path of the worm.
+In last frame, click on a point in the center of the worm being measured and mark the next corresponding number.
+Then, using the draw scalebar tool, draw a line from the first number to the second number to record the “distance traveled.”

+2.9.2 ‘Distance traveled’ is the distance between the two centroid points.
+This distance is shown adjacent to the measurement line.
+Record this measurement in a spreadsheet.
+Repeat this measurement for 19 other worms in the video while preserving each individual measurement in the analysis window.

 2.10.
 Make measurements from animals exhibiting the most robust movement to avoid the selection of animals exhibiting no movement and biasing the data towards paralysis.
-Once measurements are complete, take a snapshot of the video illustrating all of the measurements so that the data can be traced back to the animal from which it originated.
+Once the measurements are complete, take a snapshot of the final video frame illustrating all of the measurement lines so that the data can be traced back to the animal from which it originated.